 A bachelor’s degree in a health care-related field (public health, nursing, dietetics, microbiology etc.) is a required prerequisite for the Infection Prevention and Control Certificate.
 The individual must have received a minimum GPA of 2.0, as shown on the college transcript.

-This program provides graduates with the knowledge of core competencies used in infection control plus best practices for the prevention of infection outbreaks.
+This program provides graduates with the knowledge of core competencies used in infection control and best practices for the prevention of infection outbreaks.

 This certificate verifies a graduate’s academic preparation and provides a credential in the field of infection prevention and control.
-American Sentinel’s Infection Prevention and Control Certificate is one of the few certificate programs available for an infection preventionist to gain academic credentials in this area of expertise.
+American Sentinel’s Infection Prevention and Control Certificate is one of the few certificate programs available for a healthcare professional looking to gain a strong understanding of best practices and the implementation of an IPC program.

 Graduates of the Infection Prevention and Control Certificate program will be able to: